Every True Horror Buff Should Watch These 11 Foreign Horror Films | The Mary Sue

 Country: France

-Disturbingly beautiful is an oxymoron that fits this movie.
-Not only is it one of the best horror movies of all time (I said what I said), it’s one of the most notable in the New French Extremity movement.
-The movie follows Lucie (Mylène Jampanoï) and abuse survivor Anna (Morjana Alaoui), with the former having escaped a wealthy cult/society.
+Disturbingly beautiful is an oxymoron, but it’s fitting for this movie.
+Not only is Martyrs one of the best horror movies of all time (I said what I said), it’s one of the most notable in the New French Extremity movement.
+The movie follows Lucie (Mylène Jampanoï), a woman who has just escaped a wealthy cult-like society, and her best friend Anna (Morjana Alaoui), an abuse survivor.
 Lucie’s (understandable) desire for revenge sends them both down a path they can’t come back from.
-Everything about this movie is drenched in tragedy and misery.
-Both of them are consistently tortured by the abuse they’ve suffered.
-Lucie sees a demonic, violent, and disfigured woman from childhood to adulthood because she’s wracked with guilt.
+Everything about this movie is drenched in tragedy and misery; Lucie and Anna are consistently tortured by the abuse they’ve suffered.
+A particularly unsettling part of the film involves a demonic, violent, and brutalized woman from Lucie’s childhood who returns to haunt her in adulthood because she’s wracked with guilt.
 And when I tell you the figure is horrifying to look at—I mean it.

 The Loved Ones (2009)